farzonak0587/sep10-freedom-project/README.md

 For my project, I chose the topic of **Biology**.

+What I made was a website that shows how biology and technology connect with each other.
+I researched and included real software and hardware inventions in the medical field that are widely used today.
+Then, I used creativity to come up with possible future inventions that could exist one day.
+My goal was to show how combining tech and biology can help a lot of people around the world, especially with health issues that affect so many lives.

 I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **Flexbox** in order to help me make my website.
+I also chose to independently learn **Flexbox** in order to help me make my website.

 ## Links